enatsek/Debian-Ubuntu/kvm1.md

   version: 2
 ```

-Apply the changes.
-If you connect through ssh, you connection may break.
-In this case, close the terminal and reconnect.
+Apply changes (SSH connection may drop; reconnect if needed):

 ```
 sudo netplan apply
 ```

-If you run "ip link" now, you can see our bridge br0
+Verify the bridge with `ip link`; you should see `br0`.

 #### 1.2.2.
 Debian Bridge Configuration
-By default KVM creates a virtual bridge named virbr0.
-This bridge allows  the VMs to communicate between each other and the host.
-But we want the  VMs join to our network by getting IP address from our network.
+By default, KVM creates a virtual bridge named `virbr0`.
+This bridge allows VMs to communicate with each other and the host.
+However, we want VMs to join our network by obtaining IP addresses from it.

-First we need to disable netfilter, which is enabled on bridges by  default.
+First, disable netfilter (enabled on bridges by default):

 ```
 sudo nano /etc/sysctl.d/bridge.conf
 ```

-File is empty, add following lines
+Add the following lines (file is initially empty):

 ```
 net.bridge.bridge-nf-call-ip6tables=0